khalilliu/awesome-github-repos/data.md

 *   [rcbyr/keen-slider](https://github.com/rcbyr/keen-slider) - The HTML touch slider carousel with the most native feeling you will get.

 *   [dubinc/dub](https://github.com/dubinc/dub) - The modern link attribution platform.
-Loved by world-class marketing teams like Twilio, Buffer, Framer, Perplexity, Vercel, and more.
+Loved by world-class marketing teams like Framer, Perplexity, Superhuman, Twilio, Buffer and more.

 *   [harttle/liquidjs](https://github.com/harttle/liquidjs) - A simple, expressive, safe and Shopify compatible template engine in pure JavaScript.